puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 * `ntp::config`: this class handles the configuration file.
 * `ntp::service`: this class handles the service.

-We're going to add the `ntp` class to the default node.
+You're going to add the `ntp` class to the `default` node in your main manifest.
 Depending on your needs or infrastructure, you may have a different group that you'll assign NTP to, but these same instructions would apply.

 **To create the NTP class:**